-Custody typically refers to the rights and responsibilities to care for a child.
-It includes making the major decisions in a child’s life, such as where the child will live and go to school, the type of religious or spiritual education the child will take part in, and whether or not to seek or consent to medical treatment.
+Decision-making responsibility is the responsibility to make major decisions in a child’s life, such as where the child will live and go to school, the type of religious or spiritual education the child will take part in, and whether or not to seek or consent to medical treatment.

-Parallel Parenting: the child spends time living with each parent and that parent generally has complete responsibility for the child when the child is with them.
+Parallel Parenting.
+The child spends time living with each parent and that parent generally has complete responsibility for the child when the child is with them.